frankcaron/spark-data-seeder/README.md

 # spark-data-seeder

 A simple script which can seed basic data into your Spark cluster's datastores.
 Includes a basic example of some sales data.
+Used as a utility to generate data for use with [http://pantera.io](http://pantera.io).

 # Usage
 Run this python script in your Spark shell (e.g., Databricks).